 Our journey started as a family petition following the death of Tim Fleming, who died of an aortic dissection in 2015 after being sent home from the emergency department with an incorrect diagnosis of indigestion.
 The petition gathered the support of thousands of bereaved families impacted by misdiagnosis, along with many patients who had poor outcomes because of a delayed diagnosis of aortic dissection.

-Tim’s family, along with the UK & Ireland national patient association, co-created the Think Aorta campaign in 2017 to drive change, increase awareness, improve diagnostics rates and save lives by increasing aortic dissection awareness within emergency medicine across the UK and Ireland.
-Supporters of Think Aorta included Heart Research UK, the Royal College of Emergency Medicine, the Society for Cardiothoracic Surgery, the Vascular Society, the Royal College of Radiologists and the British Cardiovascular Society.
+Tim’s family, along with the UK & Ireland national patient association, co-created a national campaign in 2017 to drive change, increase awareness, improve diagnostics rates and save lives by increasing aortic dissection awareness within emergency medicine across the UK and Ireland.
+Supporters included Heart Research UK, the Royal College of Emergency Medicine, the Society for Cardiothoracic Surgery, the Vascular Society, the Royal College of Radiologists and the British Cardiovascular Society.

 However, many aortic dissection patients continued to be misdiagnosed, resulting in fatal outcomes.
 In 2018 Ben Latham lost his life aged only 44, leaving behind his wife, young family, brother, sister and parents.